Correct-by-Design Control Synthesis of Stochastic Multi-agent Systems: a Robust Tensor-based Solution: Introduction

-Given a finite abstraction, the synthesis problem for a multi-agent system reduces to solving dynamic programming on a very large gMDP, with the computational bottleneck shifted from model construction to planning.
-This shift motivates structure-exploiting accelerations of dynamic programming: by leveraging low-rank tensor approximations in dynamic programming problems \cite{gorodetsky2018high,rozada2024tensor}, the optimal solution can be approximated while reducing the computational complexity and mitigating scalability issues.
+Given a finite abstraction, the synthesis problem for a multi-agent system reduces to solving dynamic programming on a very large gMDP, with the computational bottleneck shifted from model construction to control synthesis.
+This shift motivates structure-exploiting accelerations of dynamic programming: by leveraging low-rank tensor approximations in dynamic programming problems \cite{rozada2024tensor}, the optimal solution can be approximated while reducing the computational complexity and mitigating scalability issues.
 For finite Markov Decision Processes (MDP), recent work \cite{wang2025unraveling} shows that a tree structure can be used to manage and prune the tensor rank in a provable fashion.
-This work advances on \cite{alora2016automated} in which the low rank tensor approximations do not yield lower bounds on satisfaction probabilities.
-In this paper, we develop tensor-based methods that synthesize controllers on finite-state abstractions of multi-agent systems.
-We certify robustness by quantitatively relating the abstraction to its continuous-state system, so the synthesized controllers come with provable guarantees.

-{\bfseries Organization.} This paper is organized as follows.
-The next section outlines the framework.
-Sec.~\ref{sec:simrel} constructs finite abstractions of multi-agent systems and quantifies them via stochastic similarity relations.
-Sec.~\ref{sec:tensor_tree_ap} recalls the tree-structured tensor-based value iteration and shows how to correct the resulting satisfaction probabilities using a-posteriori error bounds.
-Sec.~\ref{sec:new_robust_tensor_tree} then introduces a robust variant of this tensor-based synthesis.
-Sec.~\ref{sec:case_study} presents numerical case studies, and Sec.~\ref{sec:conclusions} concludes.

-{\bfseries Contributions.} To keep this paper self-contained, we briefly recap necessary results from our prior work \cite{wang2025unraveling} in Sec.~\ref{sec:tensor_tree_ap} that underpin the present work.
-Our main contribution is extending those results from discrete to continuous-state systems at scale.
-Specifically: (1) we extend formal abstractions and stochastic simulation relations to multi-agent systems; (2) we show how tensor computations can be corrected a-posteriori; (3) we show a robust version of the tensor computations with tailored policy optimization; (4) we validate the proposed methods on multi-agent systems.
+{\bfseries Contributions.} \ruohan{ This paper leverages low-rank tensors and establishes a first abstraction-based approach to scalable correct-by-design control synthesis for continuous-state multi-agent systems, thereby extending preliminary results in \cite{wang2025unraveling} which only held for finite-state systems.
+To this end we introduce two novel approaches to compute lower bounds on the satisfaction probability that are robust to the incurred abstraction errors.
+Additionally, we demonstrate the effectiveness of the approach on multiple benchmarks.